Frequently asked Questions (FAQ)

-The item you require for litigation and processing of will and estate/probate matters is called the Surrogate Rules Package and is available from Alberta Queen's Printer.
-It is available electronically in PDF format that can be printed off to be completed, or in paper format that can be mailed to you or picked up in our Bookstore.
-You can order either format of this package online, and the print version is also available to order by phone, fax, and email (click here for contact information).
+The item you require for litigation and processing of will and estate/probate matters is called the Surrogate Rules Package and is available to purchase from Alberta Queen's Printer.
+It is available electronically (PDF format that can be printed off to be completed) or in print format.

 Contact the Centre for Public Legal Education Alberta, located at 800-10050 112 Street in Edmonton.
 They can be reached by phone at 780-451-8764 or online at www.cplea.ca.

 This regulation is exempt from filing and is not available from Alberta Queen’s Printer.
-Copies are available through Alberta Corporate Human Resources on their website.
+Copies are available through the Public Service Commission on their website.

 The correct name for this item is the Traffic Safety Act.
-You can order this package by phone, fax, email, or online (click here for contact information).
+You can view and/or order this act on the Queen's Printer website.

 Call 310-0000 from anywhere in Alberta and ask for Alberta Transportation Communications in your area.